Can you get a medical cannabis card for chronic back pain in the UK?

 Final thoughts on getting a medical cannabis card for chronic back pain in the UK

 If you are interested in how medical cannabis may help you manage your chronic back pain, please feel free to reach out to the team at Releaf and book an appointment with one of our specialists.
-We are one of the few private clinics that offer the added security of a medical cannabis card, and our specialists have the knowledge and experience to help provide you with the best treatment for your condition.
+We are one of the few private clinics that offer the added security of a medical cannabis card, and our specialists have the knowledge and experience to help provide you with the best treatment options for your condition.

 Releaf - Removing the Stigma from Medical Cannabis